 Docker container monitoring tools provide Docker metrics for CPU utilization, memory, networking information and disk utilization.
 Docker stats command displays a live stream of statistics.

 Yes.
-Avi integrates with container-based environments to provide end-to-end visibility and performance monitoring at individual microservice and overall application levels.
-Avi autoscales container instances across thousands of nodes based on real-time traffic and application performance.
-Avi Container Ingress also dynamically configures load balancing, service discovery, service proxy, application mapping, and autoscaling capabilities.
+The VMware NSX Advanced Load Balancer integrates with container-based environments to provide end-to-end visibility and performance monitoring at individual microservice and overall application levels.
+The VMware NSX Advanced Load Balancer autoscales container instances across thousands of nodes based on real-time traffic and application performance.
+The VMware NSX Advanced Load Balancer Container Ingress also dynamically configures load balancing, service discovery, service proxy, application mapping, and autoscaling capabilities.

 For more on the actual implementation of load balancers, check out our Application Delivery How-To Videos.